-Governor Inslee has announced the economic reopening of Washington state effective today, June 30.
+On June 30, Governor Inslee announced the economic reopening of Washington state.
 As most businesses return to pre-pandemic capacity and operations, each nonprofit organization will need to make decisions about how to reopen and what if any restrictions to keep in place to ensure safety for employees, clients, and customers.

 Reopening does not mean that employers no longer have responsibility for following state safety guidelines related to COVID-19.
 The Washington State Department of Labor & Industries has issued excellent updated summary guidance in its L&I Requirements and Guidance for Preventing COVID-19.
 Here are a few highlights that pertain to many nonprofits:

 - Before lifting mask requirements in your workplace, you must use a process to verify that all employees are vaccinated.

 - Unvaccinated employees working indoors are still required to wear masks.

 - Employees have a right to continue to wear a mask by choice in most cases, and employers can choose to encourage or require mask wearing in their workplace.